1. Home

 Sometimes you need to bill a client a different rate for the type of work being done.
 A website designer, for instance, may want to bill one rate for time spent on research and another rate for the time spent actually designing a website.
 They may even have a third rate for client calls.

 With Category Hourly Rate, you can bill clients based on timesheet categories.
-When you’re creating or editing a project, you can easily add timesheet categories (which we talk about later in this guide), set rates for them, and choose whether they are billable or not.
+On the Categories tab (which we talk about later in this guide), you can easily add timesheet categories, set rates for them, and choose whether they are billable or not.

 Jack tracks 4 hours to Website Development and 7 hours to Graphic Design.
 Sally tracks 3 hours to Website Development and 5 hours to Graphic Design.